lvl1/courses/salt-cloud-minion-deployment-part2.md

     salt '*' test.ping

+For minions not on the localhost:
 If your minion's key is accepted but it will not respond, try setting the following option in the 'minion' file on your minion:
-    master_type: standard
+    'master_type: standard'
     instead of
-    master_type: str
+    'master_type: str'
 This is a regression in 2015.5.3 and has since been fixed, the fix will be in 2015.5.4

 ## Connect Master to DigitalOcean